wendymiranda/GroupAssignment1.md/Midterm.md

 # Updated Project Proposal

 Research Question: Introduction and Importance
-For our project, we are interested in how parks and tree canopies effect the levels of PM 2.5 and 10 in the city of Los Angeles.
-Specifically, our research question is as follows: Does exposure to green spaces and tree canopy coverage have an effect on particulate matter levels 2.5 and 10 in the city of Los Angeles?
+For our project, we are interested in how parks and tree canopies effect the levels of PM 2.5 in the city of Los Angeles.
+Specifically, our research question is as follows: Does exposure to green spaces and tree canopy coverage have an effect on particulate matter levels 2.5 in the city of Los Angeles?
 We may also be interested in mapping areas with health issues (like athsma and diabetes) to see if they correspond to areas of high particulate matters.
 If time permits we'd also like to look at socioeconomic factors and race in LA.

 There is exisisting literature that shows how access to greenspace and greenery can impact air quality.
 We are interested in this as well as tree canopy as they are related but separate environmental features.
 Los Angeles county, in particular, continues to be ranked among the worst for air quality and has a shortage of green spaces (American Lung Association, 2020; KCET, 2018).
 Examining this relationship is in important in determining how urban planning can impact public health.
 We are also seeing that green space and shade disparities fall along socioeconomic lines and contribute to disparities in quality of life.